What We're Still Getting Wrong About OCD

 Even though OCD doesn't always go hand-in-hand with depression, it's fairly common for people who have OCD to also experience depression.
 In fact, a study from 2011 suggested that as many as two-thirds of people who have OCD also go through a major depressive episode during their illness.

-Tamar Chansky, PhD, director of the Children's Center for OCD and Anxiety and author of Freeing Your Child From Anxiety, says that this may partly be the case because OCD can involve intrusive, unwanted thoughts that are extremely isolating.
+Tamar Chansky, PhD, founder of the Children's and Adult Center for OCD and Anxiety and author of Freeing Your Child From Anxiety, says that this may partly be the case because OCD can involve intrusive, unwanted thoughts that are extremely isolating.
 In turn, Dr. Chansky says, this can trigger loneliness and depression.

 "Intrusive thoughts is another word for obsession," she says.
 "Some will call them popper thoughts because they 'pop in' unrelated to the circumstances you’re in.
 [They] might be in the middle of something at work and have some bad thought about their family."